CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 5. Detailed Project Timeline:

-The review process will evaluate the scientific merit and innovativeness of the project, its potential long-term impact and the synergy expected to result from the proposed cross-departmental collaboration.
-The project itself must be both highly innovative and currently unfunded.
+APPLICATION REVIEW INFORMATION: The review process will evaluate the scientific merit and innovativeness of the project, its potential long-term impact and the synergy expected to result from the proposed cross-departmental collaboration.
+The project itself must be both highly innovative andcurrently unfunded.
 A panel of internal or external peers will review application.

 Award Administration Information